Rustic Oak Paint: A new look for oak cupboards and doors

 When it comes to painting, let yourself be inspired by our customers who have already taken the plunge.

 Are you looking for more inspiration and instructions for wooden furniture?
-Read our magazine to find out how to paint other types of wooden furniture.
+In our magazine, you can find out how to paint other wooden furniture too.

-Also room doors and ceilings made of wood in the oak rustic style that you can't or don't want to simply remove.
-Modernise them easily with paint and a brush.
-Find out how to update wooden ceilingsin our "Painting a wooden ceiling" guide.
+Also room doors and ceilings made of wood in a rustic oak style that you can't or don't want to simply remove.
+Easily modernise them with paint and a brush.
+You can find out how to update wooden ceilings in our guide to painting wooden ceilings.

 Painting oak furniture white

-1. Especially with light colour shadesn it is important to start with a primer.
-The water-soluble stainblock To Block creates the perfect base for a white coat.
+- It is important to start with a primer, especially for light colour shades.
+Our To Bond & Block creates the perfect base for a coat of white paint.

-2. Apply the first coat of paint after the prim er has dried.
-This takes about 12 hours, but also depends on the external conditions.
+- Apply the first coat of paint after the primer has dried.
+This takes about 8 hours, but also depends on the external conditions.
 Then allow the varnish to dry thoroughly.

-3. Follow with the second coat to get a great result.
-If another coat is necessary, which is especially the case with light colours, simply paint over it again
+- Follow this with the second coat to achieve a great result.
+If another coat is necessary, which is particularly the case with light colours, simply paint over it again

-Professional tip: Choose a very lightly tinted white.
+Pro tip: Choose a very slightly tinted white.
 If you use a pure white, it can quickly look too clear and garish.
-In addition, pure white generally needs more coats of paint because it contains fewer pigments.
+In addition, pure white generally requires more coats due to fewer pigments.

-White with Melting or White with Character are perfect as tinted variants.
-Both have many pigments and therefore cover well.
-This saves you too many coats.
+White with Melting or White with Character are perfect as a tinted variant.
+Both have lots of pigments and therefore provide good coverage.
+This saves you too many coats of paint.
 Both colours are available in different colour qualities, each of which is ideal for painting oak.

 Brightening oak wood

-We are often asked whether oak wood can be lightened afterwards.
-This is rather difficult.
-One possibility is to work with white wax.
-However, since the substrate always plays a decisive role in the final result when working with wood wax, the surface may end up looking rather grey.
-Simply try out your desired technique on an inconspicuous area.
-This way you can better judge the result.
+We are often asked whether it is possible to lighten oak wood afterwards, which is rather difficult.
+One option is to wax with white-wax-polish.
+However, as the substrate always plays a decisive role in the final result when working with wood wax, the surface may end up looking rather grey.
+Simply try out your favourite technique on an inconspicuous area.
+This will give you a better idea of the result.

 Step 1: Cleaning

-Clean your piece carefully to remove grease and dust.
-Our cleaner To Clean is ideal for this.
+Clean your workpiece carefully to remove grease and dust.
+Our MissPompadour To Clean is ideal for this.

 Step 2: Priming

-Prime the wood with stainblock To Block.
-As the stainblock needs about 12 hours to dry, simply leave your piece of furniture to rest overnight.
+Prime the wood with our To Bond & Block primer.
+As the stainblock needs around 8 hours to dry, simply leave your piece of furniture to rest overnight.

-Paint your piece with the chosen colour, let the paint dry well, between 4 and 6 hours, and then paint a second time
+Paint your piece with your chosen furniture paint, let the paint dry well, between 4 and 6 hours, and then paint for the second time

 Step 4: Sanding

-If you want to achieve a vintage look, sand the edges and pilaster strips - slightly protruding design elements - to finish.
+If you want to achieve a vintage look, sand out the edges and pilaster strips - slightly protruding design elements - at the end.

 FAQ: Frequently Asked Questions about Painting Rustic Oak